Weddings

 If cost is a barrier, please reach out.
 There is always a way to get to yes.

-For couples who want a custom song to outlast the day, whether a first dance recording, a ceremony song, or an anniversary keepsake, Grace and Peace Studio also offers custom studio recordings through working relationships with established producers and session musicians.
+For couples who want a custom song to outlast the day, whether a first dance recording, a ceremony song, or an anniversary keepsake, I also offer custom studio recordings through working relationships with established producers and session musicians.

 Who this serves

 Couples of every tradition.
 Christian weddings, ecumenical weddings, weddings for couples without a tradition who still want sacred language and a ceremony that means something.
 Wherever the conversation leads.
-Destination weddings are simply weddings that happen to be far away.
+A destination wedding is just a wedding that happens to be far away.
 Distance is not a barrier.

 They remain with us in spirit, for they are linked forever with our lives and our shared memories.